Leslie Allen (tennis)

 Leslie Allen (born March 12, 1957) is an American retired professional tennis player.

+Career

 Unranked in junior tennis, Leslie Allen was an ATA, NCAA & WTA Champion.
 Allen was a member of the University of Southern California national championship team and in 1977 graduated magna cum laude with a Bachelor of Arts in speech communications.
 She joined the WTA Tour in 1977 and went on to reach a career high ranking of No. 17 in the world in February 1981.